Installing OpenVox Edit

 puppet::client_package: openvox-agent

-puppet::server::package: openvox-server
+puppet::server_package: openvox-server

 puppetdb::puppetdb_package: openvoxdb